scalqa/scalqa/README.md

+Scala is a way better, more efficient than Java.
+However, it has a reputation of harder language to learn, which is to a large extent due to complex, overcrowded API.
 **Scalqa** stands for 'Scala Quick API'.
-It can be used instead of more complex Scala native API, when simplicity and performance are a priority.

-Scalqa is built around fast proprietary collections, which support unboxed processing of primitive types.
+It provides full functionality with minimal, simplified libraries.

+Scalqa collections are fully specialized and allow processing of primitive types without boxing.

 Scalqa also provides a standardized way to define [opaque data](https://scalqa.org/doc/guide/features/Data.html) based on Java primitives.
 Data elements naturally inherit built-in specialized collections.